What is multiple endocrine neoplasia type 2?

 Surgical resection (removal) of lymph nodes in the neck and upper chest (performed by a surgeon experienced with this technique) can result in cure in 10% to 20% of cases where there is spread to neck lymph nodes.
 Learn more about treatment for thyroid cancer.

-Recent studies of drugs that target the RET gene have shown promise for the treatment of medullary thyroid cancer that has spread to the lymph nodes, liver, lung or other sites.
-One of these compounds, vandetanib, was recently approved by the Food and Drug Administration (FDA) and is available as a treatment option.
-A second drug, cabozantanib, has recently reported positive phase III trial results and will likely be reviewed by the FDA for approval during the coming year.
+Recent studies of drugs that target the RET gene have shown promise for the treatment of medullary thyroid cancer that has spread to the lymph nodes, liver, lung or other places in the body.
+Two of these compounds, vandetanib and cabozantinib, were recently approved by the Food and Drug Administration (FDA) and are available as a treatment option.
 Other promising therapies are available through participation in a clinical trial (research study).
 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

 What are the risks associated with pheochromocytoma?